NathanWailes/sens/2. Decide/what terms to use and avoid.md

 #### Disease
 - Aubrey seems ambivalent about this term.
-  - On the one hand, he thinks that the biogerontological community's distinguishing between the "diseases of old age" and "aging itself" is a dangerous one, and that it would be more accurate to lump the two categories together, and thus he early-on seemed to like saying that all age-related problems are diseases.
+  - On the one hand, he thinks that the biogerontological community's distinguishing between the "diseases of old age" and "aging itself" is wrong, and that it would be more accurate to lump the two categories together, and thus he early-on seemed to like saying that all age-related problems are diseases.
     - "Aging is no more and no less than the *collective early stages* of the various age-related diseases."
 (Source: Ending Aging)
   - On the other hand, he doesn't like the idea of people thinking that age-related problems can be "cured" in the way that infectious diseases can be "cured", and for that reason he avoids describing them as "diseases", instead preferring the word "damage".